aittamz/aittamz/README.md

 - 👋 Hi, I’m @aittamz
-- 👀 I’m interested in music
+- 👀 I’m a musicologist
-- 🌱 I’m currently learning how to use APIs, some music script and digital methods
 - 🌱 Here's the appendix to my phd thesis
 - 📫 mattia_zanotti01@universitadipavia.it